Getting Started: Online Orientation, Course Selection, and Registration

 the minimum score, you may repeat the test up to 3 total tries, which will

 if you’re rusty in algebra or trig, ALEKS will require you to practice.

 For more information about the Math Placement Exam, click here.

 Admitted First-Year Engineering Students

 Now that you have accepted admission to the Swanson School of Engineering, please be aware of some of the links below which will help you navigate through the new student process here at the University of Pittsburgh.

 What now?
 How do I know which classes I will take, and what about online placement testing?
 New Student Orientation

 What happens when I arrive?
 New Student Orientation

 Who can I contact with questions?
 Contact the Freshman Engineering Program Office

 To help answer your questions, the Academic Advising team is providing information on Advanced Placement and International Baccalaureate courses you may have already taken, your online placement exams for your summer registration appointment, and Online Orientation.
-Use the links provided below and feel free to contact the Freshman Program Office with any additional questions.
+Use the links provided below and feel free to contact the First Year Program Office with any additional questions.